Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ```

-#### A data engineer needs to configure their cluster to enable Unity Catalog.
+**A data engineer needs to configure their cluster to enable Unity Catalog.
 They have workspace administrator privileges only.
-CHECK again
+(CHECK)
-#### Which of the following steps needs to be completed for the data engineer to enable Unity Catalog on their cluster?
-Select two responses.
+Which of the following steps needs to be completed for the data engineer to enable Unity Catalog on their cluster?
+Select two responses.**